Spectroscopy

 Influence of slit width

 The entrance slit defines the range of incident angles that enter the spectrometer and contribute to the measured spectrum.
 By selection of a narrow slit, the accepted light has fewer aberrations and distortions.
 This leads to a more faithful representation of the natural emission spectrum, e.g., narrower slit widths deliver higher instrument spectral resolution and therefore contribute less spectral broadening to the measured spectrum.
-The use of a narrower slit width also results in a higher rejection of incoming light and a consequent reduction to the fluence (light throughput).
-The comparison of spectra from a phosphor sample below demonstrates that at large slit widths, fluence (light throughput) is high but poor instrument spectral resolution obscures information in the emission spectrum.
+The use of a narrower slit width also results in a higher rejection of incoming light and a consequent reduction in the fluence (light throughput).
+The comparison of spectra from a phosphor sample below demonstrates that at large slit widths, fluence (light throughput) is high.
+Still, poor instrument spectral resolution obscures information in the emission spectrum.
 In this example, there is no benefit observed in the spectrum recorded with a 20 μm slit width compared to the 100 μm slit, but the fluence (counts) is lower, e.g., the spectrum recorded with a 20 μm slit has a poorer signal-to-noise ratio (SNR).

 Diffraction grating selection